PetHubLocal/pethublocal.github.io/devices.md

     DoubleChip1 = 0x1000      # Custom Mode 13 - Double Chip Operating Mode 1 - Allow animal with two tags interfering with each other to enter
     DoubleChip2 = 0x2000      # Custom Mode 14 - Double Chip Operating Mode 2 - Allow animal with two tags interfering with each other to enter
     DoubleChip3 = 0x4000      # Custom Mode 15 - Double Chip Operating Mode 3 - Allow animal with two tags interfering with each other to enter
-    ProximityTest = 0x8000    # Custom Mode 16 - Proximity Sensor Test - Test the proximity function of the door.
+    ProximityTest = 0x8000    # Custom Mode 16 - Proximity Sensor Test - Test the proximity function of the door
 ```

 ## Pet Door Tags